 1. Enjoy Tax Relief

-- The greatest benefit offered by the CPF Retirement Topping-Up Scheme is tax relief.
-Make full use of it when your Special Account or Retirement Account do not exceed the Full Retirement Sum yet.
+- The greatest benefit offered by the CPF RSTU is tax relief.
+Make full use of it when your Special Account or Retirement Account has not exceeded the Full Retirement Sum yet.
 Heartland Boy would also advise young employees to top up their CPF SA before topping up their Supplementary Retirement Schemes.

 2. Almost Every Young Adult Is Eligible

-- Young working adults are especially eligible because it takes at least 6 years to exceed the Full Retirement Sum, assuming that your mandatory contributions are maxed out every year and that you transfer all your OA to your SA.
+- Young working adults are especially eligible because it takes at least 5.5 years to exceed the Full Retirement Sum, assuming that your mandatory contributions are maxed out every year and that you transfer all your OA to your SA.
 (Note: The Mandatory CPF Annual Limit as at 2016 is $37,740.
 Eligibility for RSTU is not based on CPF Annual Limit.
-Rather it is based on whether your Special Account has reached FRS) Therefore, young working adults should make use of the CPF Retirement Topping-Up Scheme to reduce their income tax expenses.
+Rather it is based on whether your Special Account has reached FRS) Therefore, young working adults should make use of the CPF Retirement Sum Topping-Up Scheme to reduce their income tax expenses.
 OKAY, even if you are that overachiever that managed to achieve the Full Retirement Sum within 6 years, you can still explore cash top-ups to your loved one’s Special Account/Retirement Account* up to the Full Retirement Sum to enjoy tax relief.
 In this process, you can also help grow your loved one’s retirement funds so that they can enjoy a higher payout from CPF LIFE.
 (Lifelong Income for The Elderly)

 *Do note that even though you may have multiple loved ones, the total cash top-ups relief applicable is capped at S$7,000 per category per year.